Bibliome/alvisnlp/docs/reference/module/NGrams.md

 ## Description

- *NGrams* computes the n-grams of annotations in <a href="#tokenLayerName" class="param">tokenLayerName</a> and creates an annotation for each n-gram.
-If <a href="#sentenceLayerName" class="param">sentenceLayerName</a> is set, then no n-gram will cross boundaries of annotations in this layer.
+ *NGrams* computes the n-grams of annotations in <a href="#tokenLayer" class="param">tokenLayer</a> and creates an annotation for each n-gram.
+If <a href="#sentenceLayer" class="param">sentenceLayer</a> is set, then no n-gram will cross boundaries of annotations in this layer.
 If <a href="#keepAnnotations" class="param">keepAnnotations</a> is set, then *NGrams* will search for annotations with n-gram boundaries in these layers, if one annotation is found then it is recycled instead of creating a new annotation.

 ## Snippet